Vermont

 Church Street Marketplace is the pedestrian main street.
 Independent shops, some decent cafes, and the Church Street Tap Room for local draught beer.
 Worth a few hours.

 Switchback Brewing on Pine Street has a taproom serving the full range.
 The Switchback Ale is the standard recommendation for good reason.
-Zero Gravity on Pine Street (Pine Street is worth walking end-to-end) is the other serious option.
+Zero Gravity further down Pine Street is the other serious option – the Andrea IPA is their calling card.
+Pine Street as a whole has become a productive zone for food and drink and is worth walking end-to-end.

 Hen of the Wood on Battery Street is the restaurant that gets written about, justifiably.
 Vermont produce cooked seriously; dinner runs $60-80 per head before wine.
 Book ahead.